The Bankrate promise

 Rates after a speeding ticket

-Notice how the increase is not uniform across insurance agencies.
-If you are unhappy with your rates following a speeding ticket, try shopping around.
+Notice how the increase is not standardized across insurance agencies.
+If you are unhappy with your rates following a speeding ticket, shopping around may help you discover if lower rates are available from another insurer.

 Rates after an accident

 There are many types of accidents that can happen on the road.
-You may be involved in a simple fender bender where no one was hurt, or an accident that resulted in the totaling of multiple cars and numerous medical injuries.
-Because of this, the amount you’ll pay after a car accident may be quite different from the numbers below.
+You may be involved in a simple fender bender with no resulting injuries or significant damages, or an accident that results in multiple damaged vehicles and severe medical injuries.
+In any case, being found at-fault for a collision can have a substantial impact on your rates.

 Rates after a DUI

-It is common for drivers convicted of a DUI to be required to submit an SR-22 or FR-44 to the DMV.
-Neither an SR-22 or FR-44 is a special type of insurance, as is commonly believed.
-Instead, they are simply proof to the state that you have New York’s required minimum coverage laws.
+It is not uncommon for New York drivers convicted of a DUI to be required to submit an SR-22 to the DMV.
+SR-22s are not a special type of insurance, as is commonly misunderstood.
+Instead, they are simply proof to the state that you have New York’s legally required minimum coverage.
+In New York, a DUI conviction is not only a moving violation, it is also considered a criminal offense, which can cause your license to be suspended.
+You may not be able to renew or keep your car insurance if convicted of a DUI in New York.

-These amounts are just ideas of the amounts drivers can expect.
-What you pay will be greatly affected by the severity of your DUI and whether you have any other violations in your driving history.
+These amounts are just representative of the varied amounts a driver may pay with a single DUI conviction.
+Exact rates will be greatly affected by the severity of the driver’s DUI conviction and whether or not any other violations are present on their driving record.

 Rate for teen drivers

-Teens are considered high risk drivers because they have less experience on the road.
+As mentioned, teens are considered high-risk drivers because they have less experience on the road and a higher accident frequency.

-Though the New York DMV has not released any data since 2014, we can still get some information on statistics about teen drivers.
-In that year, teen drivers accounted for 8% of all car accidents in the state, and 6% of all deaths.
-All in all, insurance companies had to process 39,954 claims revolving around teenage drivers.
-That’s a lot of money revolving around a small demographic.
+Although the New York DMV has not released any new data since 2014, it offers some statistical information about teen drivers.
+In 2014, teen drivers accounted for about 8% of all car accidents in the state, and about 7% of all driving fatalities.
+Risk of filing a claim means that teen drivers (or their parents who hold the policy) will pay some of the highest high-risk driving rates.

-The table above illustrates the price increase a 16-year-old adds to an existing policy.
-If rate shopping, look for an insurance company that offers multiple discounts teen drivers can use, such as good student, student away at school and defensive driving.
+The table above illustrates the total premium associated with a 16-year-old added to a parent’s policy, regardless of any infractions or incidents on the teen’s record.
+While rate shopping, you may save by looking for an insurance company that offers multiple discounts for teen drivers, such as good student, student away at school and defensive driving discounts.

 Who is a high-risk driver?

-A high-risk driver is someone who, to an insurance company, is likely to file a claim in the future.
-Characteristics and past history that contribute to the cost of your high-risk auto insurance in New York include:
+A high-risk driver is someone who, according to an insurance company, is more likely to file a claim in the future.
+Characteristics and past incidents that may contribute to the cost of your high-risk auto insurance in New York include:

 - At-fault accidents